-- ullet We assisted Braselton with their parade and fireworks for the 4th of July. - Attended an area Chief's meeting in Toccoa where we discussed gang - Met with other Law Enforcement Agencies at Braselton PD and discussed intel and cases in the area.
+- We assisted Braselton with their parade and fireworks for the 4th of July. - Attended an area Chief's meeting in Toccoa where we discussed gang activity presented by GBI. - Met with other Law Enforcement Agencies at Braselton PD and discussed intel and cases in the area.
 They also had GBI teach a crime scene class. - Taught a firearms class for the Twin Lakes Gun Club. - Attended the Master Transportation Plan meeting. - Attended the Hoschton Business Meeting.